Diocese of Lansing

-The Diocese of Lansing (Diœcesis Lansingensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church located in the south-central portion of Michigan in the United States.
-The Diocese of Lansing is a suffragan diocese in the ecclesiastical province of metropolitan Archdiocese of Detroit.
+The Diocese of Lansing (Diœcesis Lansingensis) is a Latin Church ecclesiastical territory of the Catholic Church located in the south-central portion of Michigan in the United States.
+It is a suffragan diocese in the ecclesiastical province of metropolitan Archdiocese of Detroit.

+The mother church of the Diocese of Lansing is St. Mary's Cathedral in Lansing.
+As of 2025, the bishop of Lansing is Earl Boyea.

 Territory

 The Diocese of Lansing encompasses an area of 6,218 sqmi including the counties of Clinton, Eaton, Genesee, Hillsdale, Ingham, Jackson, Lenawee, Livingston, Shiawassee and Washtenaw.

 History

 1700 to 1937

 During the 17th century, present-day Michigan was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
 In 1763, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
 After the American Revolution, the Michigan region became part of the new United States.
 For Catholics, Michigan was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new Michigan Territory.
 In 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.Pope Gregory XVI formed the Diocese of Detroit in 1833, covering the entire Michigan Territory.
 The Lansing area would be part of the Diocese of Detroit, followed by the Archdiocese of Detroit, for the next 104 years.

+The first Catholic church in Flint, St. Michael's, was dedicated in 1848.
+In 1864, St. Mary Church opened in Lansing, the first Catholic church in that city.
+The present St. Mary Cathedral was constructed in 1913.